 Kenyon College resolves to provide students with the most up-to-date information that governs student life.
 The College reserves the right to make changes to the Student Organization Handbook at any time.
-The Student Organization Handbook will be reviewed annually and may be revised, typically during the summer.
+The Student Organization Handbook will be reviewed annually and may be revised, at the discretion of the Office of Student Engagement.
 The Director of Student Engagement or designee will strive to discuss major policy changes with Student Council prior to implementation.
 If these policies are changed during the academic year, the Director of Student Engagement or designee will bring the changes to the attention of Student Council before posting them to the College website and notifying students via email.